Reviewer Guidelines

 Applicant

-- Strong preference is given to recent PhDs (PhD within 3 years).
-If life circumstances have forced applicant to take a break (maternity and paternity, health issues, etc.), applicants are encouraged to state it in the cover letter.
+• Strong preference is given to recent PhDs (PhD within 3 years).
+If life circumstances have forced applicant to take a break (family and/or parental needs, health issues, etc.), applicants are encouraged to state it in the cover letter.

-- Applicants should apply only if they anticipate finishing their PhD by second Monday in December of the award year.
+• Applicants should apply only if they anticipate finishing their PhD by the first Monday in December of the award year.

-- Applicants must change institutions (need compelling reason not to).
+• Applicants must change institutions (need a compelling reason not to do so).

 Host